Stephen Bett has had twenty books and five chapbooks of poetry published:

-A recent nonfiction book (three prose memoirs) is also available: So Got Schooled: in the tower, on the field (Ekstasis Editions, 2017).
+A 26th book of three prose memoirs is also available: So Got Schooled: in the tower, on the field (Ekstasis Editions, 2017).

-His work has also appeared in well over 200 literary journals in Canada, the U.S., England, Australia, New Zealand, Hungary, and Finland, as well as in seven anthologies, and on radio.
+His work has also appeared in well over 200 literary journals in Canada, the U.S., England, Ireland, Australia, New Zealand, Germany, Croatia, Finland, and Turkey, as well as in eight anthologies, on radio, and on YouTube.

 Interviews: